Provider Data Enrichment: NPI to Sales-Ready Contacts

 Providers who practice at multiple locations appear as multiple records.
 A dermatologist working at 3 clinic locations will have 3 NPI address records.
 Without deduplication, your reps send 3 emails to the same person, which looks sloppy and wastes send volume.

 Identity resolution matches records belonging to the same person, designates a primary record, and links secondary records as aliases.
-This is harder than it sounds because names aren't unique, and the same provider may appear with slightly different name spellings across sources (Robert vs. Rob vs. R., different middle initials, maiden vs. married names).
+This is harder than it sounds because names aren't unique, and the same provider may appear with slightly different name spellings across sources (Robert vs. Rob vs. R., different middle initials, maiden vs. Married names).

 When DIY Enrichment Makes Sense